-Most of San Antonio’s major road shows turn up at the Majestic or Empire theater, but several smaller theaters are of interest too.
-The Actors Theater of San Antonio, 1920 Fredericksburg Rd. (tel.
-210/738-2872), uses local talent for its productions, which tend to be in the less commercial, off-Broadway tradition.
-Their venue is the Woodlawn Theatre, opened as a movie house in 1945.
-The community-based Josephine Theatre, 339 W. Josephine St. (tel.
-210/734-4646; www.josephinetheatre.org), puts on an average of five productions a year -- mostly musicals -- at the Art Deco–style theater, only 5 minutes from downtown.
+Most of San Antonio’s major road shows turn up at the Majestic, Empire, or Aztec theaters, but several smaller houses are of interest too.
+The Woodlawn Theatre ★, 1920 Fredericksburg Rd. (www.woodlawntheatre.org; tel.
+210/267-8388), uses local talent for its productions, which tend to be in the less commercial, off-Broadway tradition.
+Opened in 1946 as a movie house, in 1960 the Woodlawn premiered The Alamo, with star John Wayne hosting.
+The community-based Josephine Theatre ★★, 339 W. Josephine St. (www.josephinetheatre.org; tel.
+210/734-4646), mounts an average of five productions a year—mostly musicals—at its Art Deco–style theater, only 5 minutes north of downtown.

-Whether it’s an original piece by a member of the company or a work by a guest artist, anything you see at the Jump-Start Performance Company, 108 Blue Star Arts Complex (1400 S. Alamo; tel.
-210/227-JUMP ; www.jump-start.org), is likely to push the social and political envelope.
-This is the place to find performance artists such as Karen Finley or Holly Hughes.
+Whether it’s an original piece by a member of the company or a work by a guest artist, anything you see at the Jump-Start Performance Company ★ (710 Fredericksburg Rd.; www.jump-start.org; tel.
+210/227-JUMP ) is likely to push the social and political envelope.
+This is the place to find performance artists such as Erik Bosse or Marisella Barerra.

-Magik Theatre, Beethoven Hall, 420 S. Alamo, in HemisFair Park (tel.
-210/227-2751; www.magiktheatre.org), puts on shows exclusively for children and families.
-It's one of very few such organizations to have its own professional company and venue.
-The theater, Beethoven Hall, used to belong to an old German singing society and has 600 seats.
+Magik Theatre ★★★, Beethoven Hall, 420 S. Alamo St., in Hemisfair Park (www.magiktheatre.org; tel.
+210/227-2751), puts on shows exclusively for children and families (one of very few such organizations with its own professional company and venue) in a 600-seat theater originally built in 1895 for an old German singing society.
 Shows are popular, so you need to reserve in advance, especially on weekends.
 Magik Theatre performs a full season of plays, mostly adaptations from children’s books.

-San Antonio's first public theater, the San Pedro Playhouse, 800 W. Ashby (tel.
-210/733-7258; www.sanpedroplayhouse.com), presents a wide range of plays in a neoclassical-style performance hall built in 1930.
-For information on other small theaters in San Antonio and links to many of those listed in this section, log on to the website of the San Antonio Theater Coalition at www.satheatre.com.
+For information on other small theaters in San Antonio and links to many of those listed in this section, log on to the website of the San Antonio Theatre Coalition at www.satheatre.com.